Font Awesome is an icon font. It’s used all over the place. I use it when developing editor tools for my Unity projects. I love it. It’s awesome.

 Note that this partial differs from Ledbetter’s in a few ways.

-5. There’s now special handling of duotone icons, which have primary and secondary colors and opacities, and those need to be applied to the appropriate <path> in the SVG.
-The <defs><style> combo is also removed, as its no longer needed.
+using inline styles, which seems to improve layout and sizing with adjacent text. - There’s now special handling of duotone icons, which have primary and secondary colors and opacities, and those need to be applied to the appropriate

-6. There’s a check to see if the file exists before rendering it.
-If it doesn’t exist, a build warning will be logged and the replacement glyph (�) will be embedded into the page instead.
-The span wrapping the replacement character also has a tooltip that includes the icon and style names being used, which may be useful for debugging the missing icon.
-Most importantly, this check allows Hugo to successfully rebuild the page, otherwise the build will fail when readFile fails to load the missing SVG file.
+wrapping the replacement character also has a tooltip that includes the icon and style names being used, which may be useful for debugging the missing icon.
+Most importantly, this check allows Hugo to successfully rebuild the page, otherwise the build will fail whenreadFile

 Parsing Settings